Google Cloud Load Balancers

 A target proxy:

-gcloud compute target-tcp-proxies create my-gloo-edge-nlb-target-proxy \
+gcloud compute target-tcp-proxies create my-gloo-gateway-nlb-target-proxy \

---backend-service=my-gloo-edge-nlb-backend-service \
+--backend-service=my-gloo-gateway-nlb-backend-service \

 --proxy-header PROXY_V1